patilv/UseR/index.md

 Prasad Patil, Hector Corrada Bravo, Jeff Leek: healthvis <br> Ramnath Vaidyanathan: rCharts and slidify <br>
 JS developers whose work used through rCharts in this deck - NVD3, Highchart, Dimplechart, and Polychart <br>
-The tireless developers providing resources in R and its libraries <br>
+Bartek Szopka: ImpressJS framework used in the presentation The tireless developers providing resources in R and its libraries <br>
 R Resources listing at my blog: http://analyticsandvisualization.blogspot.com  or http://analyticsandvisualization.com <br><br>
 Sources of Images :<br>